Penicillin G benzathine (By injection)

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have asthma or have ever had an allergic reaction to a cephalosporin antibiotic (such as cefaclor, cefadroxil, cephalexin, Ceftin®, Keflex®).
+- Tell your doctor if you are pregnant or breastfeeding, or if you have asthma or allergies, including a previous allergic reaction to a cephalosporin antibiotic.

 Possible Side Effects While Using This Medicine